Do Prophets Still Exist? A Comparative Look at Judaism, Christianity, and Islam

 Key takeaways

-• Judaism holds that classical prophecy ended after the biblical era, with Moses as the unmatched standard (Deuteronomy 34:10).
+• Judaism holds that classical prophecy ended in the Second Temple era, with Moses as the unrepeatable gold standard (Deuteronomy 34:10).

-• Islam teaches the most definitive closure: Muhammad is the Seal of the Prophets, and no new prophethood is possible — though spiritual inspiration (ilham) short of prophethood is recognized.
+• Islam is the most definitive — Muhammad is the Seal of the Prophets, and any claim to prophethood after him is considered heresy.

 FAQs

-What does the Bible say about false prophets?
+Does the Qur'an say anything about false prophets?

 0 Community answers